Photo: N.M Dept. of Public Safety

 During the "rolling-retest" the driver is allowed ample time to pull over to the side of the road or leave the roadway to do the rolling-retest safely.
 If the driver fails the rolling-retest, the IID will record the event and will not, in any case shut the engine off as this would cause a safety issue.

-Who Pays for the IID and How Much Does It Cost?
+Who Pays for the Ignition Interlock Device and How Much Does It Cost?

 In almost all cases the driver who has been convicted of a DUI/DWI pays for the installation and lease of the ignition interlock system.
 Prices vary across the United States for the installation and lease of an ignition interlock system.
 You can expect to pay up to $100 for installation and between $50-$100 per month for the lease.
 This is a rough estimate and your price may be higher or lower depending on your geographic location.